kylezs/commission-calculator/README.md

 # Commission Calculator

-This is a Java Spring Application with a ReactJS Frontend.
+This was my first adventure into Java Spring.
+The application has a ReactJS Frontend.

 It can calculate commissions based on an editable commissions calculator.